JussiM01/BlockBoids/README.md

 60.0 and 120.0 degrees with respect to the positive x-axis.
 Again the velocity vectors will be scaled to have the init_speed length.

-There are also minimum and maximum values for the boids velocities which will also overwrite the init_speed if its value is not in between them (boundaries included).
+There are also minimum and maximum values for the boids' velocities which will overwrite the init_speed if its value is not in between them (boundaries included).
 Their default values are 2.0 and 3.0.
 These can be changed as
 follows:
 ```